The Gansu Survey of Children and Families

-Gansu Home The Gansu Survey of Children and Families (GSCF) is a longitudinal, multi-level study of rural children's welfare outcomes, including education, health, and psycho-social development.
-Data have been collected in 2000, 2004, 2007, and 2009.
-The study focuses on the following issues:
+The Gansu Survey of Children and Families (GSCF), a collaborative project of Penn and Hong Kong University of Science and Technology, is a longitudinal, multi-level study of rural children’s welfare outcomes, including education, health, and psycho-social development, and transitions to adulthood.
+Pretesting for the project was conducted from 1998 to 2000 and formal rounds of data collection occurred in 2000, 2004, 2007, 2009, and 2015.

 • children's academic achievement, educational attitudes, behaviors, and experiences, psycho-social development, and physical health